 Non compliance with the accessibility regulations

 - You can’t skip to main content using a keyboard.This fails WCAG 2.1 success criterion 2.4.1 (bypass blocks).
 We plan to fix this by September 2020.

 - You can’t continue to the next page of a form or submit a form using a keyboard.
 This fails WCAG 2.1 success criterion 2.1.2 (no keyboard trap).
 We plan to fix this by September 2020.

 - The site loses focus when tabbing in a form with an embedded Google Maps location.
 This fails WCAG 2.1 success criterion 2.4.7 (focus visible).
 We plan to fix this by September 2020.

 We are aware of these accessibility issues and are working to fix them.
-We will fix these issues before the start of 2020.
+We will fix these issues by September 2020.

 How we tested this website